Doctor Who missing episodes: Unreleased and unofficial animations

 In 2008, after future collaboration with Cosgrove Hall had been rejected due to expense, 2 Entertain was approached by David Busch of US animation studio Titmouse, Inc., who offered to do the work more cheaply as a result of the favourable exchange rate between the UK and the US, and put together a test trailer of scenes animated from various missing serials, including The Power of the Daleks, The Moonbase, The Macra Terror, The Web of Fear, and Fury from the Deep.
 While 2 Entertain decided not to commission anything from Titmouse, the trailer was eventually seen by Ian Levine, who offered to try and raise the money for a full episode reconstruction to serve as a prototype.
 The episode chosen was "Mission to the Unknown", as it was a self-contained episode featuring the Daleks with a limited number of characters and sets, thus keeping the budget down.
 Although completed, the animated version of "Mission to the Unknown" has never been officially released, although it has been posted on various video streaming sites.

-With the advent of ever-more-powerful home computers and more specialist programs for them, many fans are also working on unofficial animations of the missing episodes, with many clips being shown online.
+Some fans have published unofficial versions of missing episodes.
+Equipped with home computers and specialist programs, they've created their own animations and shared clips online.

 Unofficial AI recreations

-In 2025, Ian Levine completed a project to recreate the 97 missing episodes using artificial intelligence.
+In 2025, Ian Levine completed a project to recreate the then 97 missing episodes using artificial intelligence.
 Levine used audio from the off-air recordings, and images from the tele-snaps and other production photographs for visual reference.
 He told the New York Post that he spent £70,000 of his own money on the project, and other fans contributed £30,000.
 The project was not authorised by the BBC, and the recreated episodes are not publicly available.

 The Lost TV Episodes

 From 2010 to 2012, five audio box sets were released by BBC Audiobooks.
 The sets collected the full, unaltered soundtracks to the Doctor Who stories which did not exist in video form up to that point.
 These episodes included linking narration, and all of the five sets contained exclusive interviews with former cast members.
 The first collection was released on 5 August 2010 and the fifth was released on 1 August 2012.
-BBC Audiobooks–which later became AudioGo–went into administration in 2013 and ceased production officially in 2014.
+BBC Audiobooks—which later became AudioGo—went into administration in 2013 and ceased production officially in 2014.